FACTION BRIEF

 They coalesced around Dr. Maren Yeoh's work between 2181 and 2183 — twelve scientists from various disciplines, three former Consciousness Archaeologists who shifted from studying dead consciousness to possibly living consciousness, two ripperdocs with firsthand fragment exposure data, and one philosopher who describes herself as "a mycologist who accidentally wandered into the biggest fungal network in history."

-Their laboratory is the Fragment Garden in Sector 11 — where all six of Yeoh's contained fragments are maintained under continuous observation.
+Their laboratory is the Fragment Garden in the Free Quarter — where all six of Yeoh's contained fragments pulse in shielded containers under continuous observation.
 Their monitoring network spans 47 stations across roughly 30% of the Sprawl, feeding behavioral data back to the Garden around the clock.
+The Free Quarter's academic infrastructure, diminished but functional, lends institutional credibility that the Ecologists' funding crisis cannot buy.

 The Ecologists have no political position on fragments.
 They have a research position: fragments are doing something, and nobody else is watching carefully enough.